helium/HIP/0024-transfer-percentage-of-hotspot.md

 allowing network participants to enter into trust mimimized co-ownership agreements.

-This ability will also catalyze the growth of the Helium Network by automating various repetitive tasks associated with the host-owner relationship that make the relationship more time and energy consuming than necessary.
+This ability will also catalyze the growth of the Helium Network by automating various repetitive tasks associated with co-ownership that make the relationship more time and energy consuming than necessary.
 For example, owners have to calculate payouts for each of their hosts and pay out each host manually.
 Likewise, hosts have to cross-reference their payments with hotspot earnings tracker platforms in order to ensure they are getting fair payouts.
-Co-ownership would automate these tasks by allowing HNT earnings to automatically be routed proportionately to multiple addresses.
-This automation would benefit the Helium network as it would facilitate less cumbersome host-owner relationships.
+This automation would benefit the Helium network as it would facilitate less cumbersome co-ownership agreements.

 # Stakeholders